 - Facial Tightening: The threads provide an immediate lifting effect, helping to tighten and firm the skin.

 - Collagen Stimulation: The insertion of threads into the skin stimulates collagen production, which can improve skin texture and elasticity over time.

 - Natural Results: The results of a thread lift can appear subtle and natural compared to more invasive surgical procedures.

 Thread lifts are a non-surgical procedure; the results are subtle, temporary, and repeated maintenance is needed.

 What are the side effects of thread lifts?

 Common side effects may include bruising, swelling, and redness.
 One of the most common complaints about thread lifts is the unevenness of the results, as well as the need for repeated maintenance and possible thread displacement.
 The PDO threads eventually dissolve, but the collagen production stimulated by the procedure can contribute to longer-lasting improvements in the skin’s appearance.
-Dr. Ellie will conduct a thorough, half-hour consultation with our patients to assess their suitability for a thread lift, taking into account their individual goals and requirements.
+PA Ellie DMSc, will conduct a thorough, half-hour consultation with our patients to assess their suitability for a thread lift, taking into account their individual goals and requirements.

 Who is the right candidate for a thread lift?